Here are the toughest matches left for the undefeated DII women’s volleyball teams | NCAA.com

 Signature wins: Anderson (SC), 3-0; Queens (NC), 3-0

-What’s left: The Bulldogs have yet to lose two sets in any match this season, with nine of their 12 wins coming in straight sets.
+What’s left: The Bulldogs have yet to lose two sets in any match this season, with 14 of their 17 wins coming in straight sets.
 They have handled the two teams behind them in the South Atlantic Conference standings with relative ease.
 Those rematches are the toughest challenges left for Wingate.

 - Oct.
 24 vs. Queens (NC)